davekinkead/big-data-and-democracy/third-time-lucky.md

 In science, @kitcher1990 demonstrated how individual cognitive diversity improves collective knowledge when we don't know the truth ahead of time.
 Sometimes dubbed the _wisdom of the crowds_ (@surowiecki2004), these approaches to collective decision making have recently manifested as prediction markets for intelligence analysis (@cia) and data science out sourcing (@kaggle).

-### Democracy can be viewed as a type of collective decision making

 Democracy, of course, is no stranger to this epistemic theme.
 Whilst Plato may have preferred epistocracy to democracy, scholars since the enlightenment have been embracing democracy's epistemic power.
 Rousseau thought that individuals stating their opinion on a matter by voting would elicit the general will of the people, a general opinion that would be superior than one's own (@rousseau1762).  @jsmill1869 (Ch II) argued that free expression in public debate allowed us to exchanging our errors for truth while @dewey1935 (Liberalism and Social Action §52) saw democracy as a way to share the rich store of accumulated wealth of human knowledge.

 These _epistemic_ justifications of democracy have seen a resurgence in contemporary political theory in a range of accounts such as public reason (@rawls_political_2005), deliberative democracy (@habermas, @goodin2017), and procedural accounts (@list2001, @estlund2009).
 Despite their diversity in _how_ they justify democratic legitimacy, epistemic accounts are united in their claim that democratic processes are better, on average at least, at tracking the truth on particular matters than any one individual is.

-### Democracy's epistemic value is surprising given the cognitive foibles of the individuals involved

 Plato's scepticism of democracy's epistemic value was justified however, when one considers the cognitive capacities and skills of its constituents.
 For over 50 years, political and social scientists have been documenting how poorly informed the voting of democratic citizens is (@converse1964).
 News polls regularly show how wide-spread the public's lack of basic political knowledge and belief in untruths is.
 Two thirds American voters for example, cannot correctly identify the three branches of government and 70% of thought Saddam Hussein was personally responsible for the 9/11 attacks (@shenkman2009 p4).